wuyichen24/software-engineering-abbreviations-acronyms/differences/TDD_BDD.md

 # TDD vs. BDD
-Test-driven development vs. Behavior-driven development
+Test-Driven Development vs. Behavior-Driven Development

 ## Same
 - BDD is an extension of TDD.